CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 One of the difficulties of this approach is tracking which topic should be revised at what time.
 Your task is to write code which allows a user to track topics and then understand which topic they should revise next.

 You should make a frontend, which displays an agenda of topics to revise on specific dates.
-You should use **HTML and JavaScript only**.
-You should **not** use CSS.
+You should use HTML and JavaScript for this.
 We want to focus on your ability to create the correct logic and not spend time on creating the perfect UI.
+You are allowed to use CSS, but you are strongly advised to focus on the logic, and only add styling when you are finished.
+You will not get any credit for styling.

 ## Supplied scaffolding